 The Company maintains an agreement ("Receivables Facility") to borrow, on an ongoing basis, funds secured by undivided interests in a defined pool of trade accounts receivable of the lighting equipment and specialty products segments.
 Effective September 30, 2004, the Company renewed the Receivables Facility for a one-year period and reduced the facility size to \$100.0 million from \$150.0 million.
-Net trade accounts receivable pledged as security for borrowings under the Receivables Facility totaled \$266.9 million at February 28, 2005.
-Borrowings at February 28, 2005 under the Receivables Facility totaled \$10.0 million.
+Net trade accounts receivable pledged as security for borrowings under the Receivables Facility totaled \$272.5 million at May 31, 2005.
+There were no outstanding borrowings at May 31, 2005 under the Receivables Facility.
 Interest rates under the Receivables Facility vary with commercial paper rates plus an applicable margin.
-The interest rate, excluding the commitment and usage fee, was approximately 2.6% at February 28, 2005.

 On April 2, 2004, the Company executed a \$200.0 million revolving credit facility ("Revolving Credit Facility") maturing in January 2009.
 This facility replaced the Company's \$92.5 million, 364-day committed credit facility scheduled to mature in April 2004 and the Company's \$105.0 million, three-year credit facility scheduled to mature in April 2005.
 The Revolving Credit Facility contains financial covenants including a leverage ratio ("Maximum Leverage Ratio") of total indebtedness to EBITDA (earnings before interest, taxes, depreciation and amortization expense), as such terms are defined in the Revolving Credit Facility agreement, and a minimum interest coverage ratio.
 These ratios are computed at the end of each fiscal quarter for the most recent 12-month period.
 The Revolving Credit Facility provides for a Maximum Leverage Ratio of 3.50, subject to certain conditions set forth in the agreement.
-The Company was in compliance with all financial covenants and had \$4.3 million in outstanding borrowings under the Revolving Credit Facility at February 28, 2005.
-At February 28, 2005, the Company had additional borrowing capacity under the Revolving Credit Facility, under the most restrictive covenant in effect at the time, of \$141.5 million.
+The Company was in compliance with all financial covenants and had no outstanding borrowings under the Revolving Credit Facility at May 31, 2005.
+At May 31, 2005, the Company had additional borrowing capacity under the Revolving Credit Facility, under the most restrictive covenant in effect at the time, of \$185.7 million representing the full amount of the Revolving Credit Facility less \$14.3 million of outstanding letters of credit issued under the facility.

 The Company's Receivables Facility and Revolving Credit Facility each contain "Material Adverse Effect" provisions.
 Generally, if the Company were to experience an event causing a Material Adverse Effect on the Company's financial condition, operations, or properties, as defined in the agreements, additional future borrowings under either facility could be denied and payments on outstanding borrowings could be accelerated.
-None of the Company's existing debt instruments include provisions that would require an acceleration of repayments based solely on changes in the Company's credit ratings.
+None of the Company's existing debt instruments include provisions that would require an acceleration of repayments based on changes in the Company's credit ratings.

-At February 28, 2005, the Company had outstanding letters of credit totaling \$26.0 million primarily for the purpose of securing collateral requirements under the casualty insurance programs for Acuity Brands and for providing credit support for the Company's industrial revenue bonds.
-At February 28, 2005, a total of \$14.2 million of the letters of credit were outstanding under the Revolving Credit Facility, thereby reducing the total availability under the line by such amount.
+At May 31, 2005, the Company had outstanding letters of credit totaling \$26.0 million, primarily for the purpose of securing collateral requirements under the casualty insurance programs for Acuity Brands and for providing credit support for the Company's industrial revenue bonds.
+At May 31, 2005, a total of \$14.3 million of these letters of credit were outstanding under the Revolving Credit Facility, thereby reducing the total availability under the line by such amount.

 In October 2002, Acuity Brands entered into a three-year loan agreement ("Term Loan") secured by certain land and buildings of the Company.
 During the first quarter of 2005, the Term Loan was reclassified from Long-Term Debt, less current maturities to Term loan, which is included in Current Liabilities.
-At February 28, 2005, borrowings outstanding under the Term Loan were \$18.4 million.
+At May 31, 2005, borrowings outstanding under the Term Loan were \$18.2 million.